UD-Math-Data-Science-1/notes/representation/seaborn.md

 sns.displot(data=cars,x="mpg",hue="origin",kind="kde");
 ```

-Based on these curves, it would be plausible to approximate the distribution of cars from Europe as a normal distribution, but the asymmetry in the other two cases would make that approximation less satisfying.
+Based on these curves, it would be plausible to approximate the distribution of cars from Europe as a normal distribution, but the asymmetry in the other two cases would make that approximation less satisfactory.